larryfox/rebase-ruby/README.md

 # Rebase
-Encode and decode from base 10 to string in the given base.
+Convert integers to a given base and back again.
 Accepts bases 2—62, or an array of an arbitrary alphabet.

 ~~~ruby
 require 'rebase'